annelo-msft/gists/patch-models/samples.md

 ```

 ### C# code - alternate approach, Example 3

+**Update: Per feedback, we believe this approach goes counter to the intentions and benefits of using JSON Merge Patch and we will not move forward with it.** Architect feedback indicates that the benefits of forward-compatibility (i.e. not unintentionally overwriting v2 properties) outweigh the drawbacks of ending up in a "torn write" state, and that many services are able to handle this gracefully on the service side without the client needing to intervene.

 ```csharp
 // v1 client code - "safe" because user is forced to delete the v2 Address completely before making an update